 ACCT 6218.
 Forensic Accounting and Financial Statement Fraud.
-A detailed understanding of forensic accounting with particular emphasis on the methodologies of financial statement fraud.
-Designed to demonstrate the various aspects of fraud, such as fraudulent financial reporting and the various types of fraud schemes, including computer fraud and methods of concealment, as well as the analytical techniques used in uncovering fraud and its prevention through effective internal control systems.
-Includes an analysis of the general techniques used in the field of litigation support services.
+The objective of this course is to impart a detailed understanding of forensic accounting, with particular emphasis on the methodologies of financial statement fraud.
+The course is designed to demonstrate the various aspects of fraud, i.e., fraudulent financial reporting; the various types of fraud schemes, including computer fraud and methods of concealment; and the analytical techniques utilized in uncovering fraud and its prevention through effective internal control systems.
+The course also includes an analysis of the general techniques used in the field litigation support services.
 Prerequisite: Financial Accounting II or currently enrolled in M.S.A. program.

 ACCT 6221.
 Management Control Systems.
-Defines control broadly to include everything managers do to help ensure that the organization's strategies and plans are carried out.
-Primarily focuses on the use and effects of accounting-related controls - that is, those involving measurement and evaluation of performance in financial terms.
+In this course, control is defined broadly to include everything managers do to help ensure that the organization's strategies and plans are carried out.
+Most of the course, however, focuses on the use and effects of accounting-related controls - that is, those involving measurement and evaluation of performance in financial terms.
 Explores the critical decisions that must be made in using accounting-related controls, such as choices of responsibility structures, performance measures, performance standards and the "internal controls" that help ensure measurement reliability.
-Presents situations in which accounting controls are not effective.
-Allows discussion of various forms of nonaccounting controls.
+The course also presents situations in which accounting controls are not effective and includes discussions of various forms of nonaccounting controls.
 Prerequisite: Managerial Accounting I or currently enrolled in M.S.A. program.

 ACCT 6226.
 Accounting Information Systems.
-Enhances students' auditing, SOX 404 consulting and enterprise risk mitigation skills.
-Focuses on business processes, internal controls and information technology, and teaches students tools for documenting these, such as flowcharts, control matrices, and policy and procedure manuals.
-Covers topics assessed in the "Information Technology" portion of the C.P.A. exam.
+This course enhances students' auditing, SOX 404 consulting and enterprise risk mitigation skills.
+It focuses on business processes, internal controls and information technology, and teaches students tools for documenting these, namely flowcharts, control matrices, and policy and procedure manuals.
+This course thus covers topics assessed in the "Information Technology" portion of the C.P.A. exam.
 Prerequisite: Currently enrolled in M.S.A. program.

 ACCT 6239.
 Tax Research.
-Provides a foundation from which students can effectively identify, research and resolve tax issues.
-Helps students learn how to assess the appropriateness of authoritative sources and communicate the results of tax research clearly and concisely to the intended audiences of their tax memorandums.
+This course is designed to provide a foundation from which students can effectively identify, research and resolve tax issues.
+Students learn how to assess the appropriateness of authoritative sources and communicate the results of tax research clearly and concisely to the intended audiences of their tax memorandums.
 Prerequisite: Currently enrolled in M.S.A. program or by permission.

 ACCT 6240.
 Advanced Corporate and Partnership Tax.
-Builds on ACCT 6248 and provides more in-depth coverage of tax issues related to the formation, operation and dissolution of corporations and partnerships.
+This course builds on ACCT 6248 Graduate Seminar in Taxation I and provides more in-depth coverage of tax issues related to the formation, operation and dissolution of corporations and partnerships.
 Prerequisite: Graduate Seminar in Taxation I.

 ACCT 6241.
 Seminar in International and State Taxation.
-A survey of basic issues in international, state and local income taxation.
-Covers, in the international segment, topics including taxation on foreign operations of U.S. individuals and corporations, U.S. taxation of foreign individuals and corporations, foreign tax credits, U.S. possessions taxation, foreign tax credits, sourcing of income, and Section 482 reallocation of income adjustments.
-Covers state and local income taxation issues, including an analysis of nexus issues, unitary vs. nonunitary tax regimes, and the allocation and apportionment of income and expenses.
+This course provides a survey of basic issues in international, state and local income taxation.
+The issues covered in the international segment include taxation on foreign operations of U.S. individuals and corporations, U.S. taxation of foreign individuals and corporations, foreign tax credits, U.S. possessions taxation, foreign tax credits, sourcing of income, and Section 482 reallocation of income adjustments.
+State and local income taxation issues covered include an analysis of nexus issues, unitary vs. nonunitary tax regimes and the allocation and apportionment of income and expenses.
 Prerequisite: Currently enrolled in M.S.A. program or by permission.